WinVector/vtreat/Examples/Multinomial/MultinomialExample.md

 level: for each level of the variable, indicates if that level was “on”

-**catP**: Produced from categorical variables: indicates how often each level of the variable was “on”
+**catP**: Produced from categorical variables: indicates how often each level of the variable was “on” (its prevalence)

 **catB**: Produced from categorical variables: score from a one-dimensional model of the centered output as a function of the variable

-**is\_BAD**: Produced for both numerical and categorical variables: an indicator variable that marks when the original variable was missing or `NaN`.
+**isBAD**: Produced for numerical variables: an indicator variable that marks when the original variable was missing or `NaN`.

 More on the coding types can be found [here](https://winvector.github.io/vtreat/articles/vtreatVariableTypes.html).